...

 How to Know?

 Roof leaks generally occur near roof penetrations or features.
-Look for spots that connect to:
+Look for moldy spots that connect to:

 Quick Test: If you suspect a roof leak:

-- Look for water stains on the bottom of the roof deck above the ceiling area.
+• Look for water stains and mold on the bottom of the roof deck above the ceiling area.

 HVAC Leak

-Another common cause of water stains on the ceiling is HVAC water damage.
-If you spot watermarks on the ceiling around air ducts or vents, then this is why.
+If you spot mold on the ceiling around air ducts or vents, then this is likely why.

-When an AC starts to malfunction or it is clogged, it drips water.
-Then the walls eventually absorb that water, which creates stains.
+When an AC starts to malfunction or is clogged, it drips water.
+Then the walls eventually absorb that water, which leads to mold growth.

 How to Know?